CodingNomads/articles/code-is-text/code-is-text.md

-## Introduction
+## Introduction - Python project for beginners

 In this article and video, you will learn how to write a simple **Guess-the-number game** in Python using a normal text editor.

-This tutorial is meant to be a fun and easy Python project for beginners, so don't worry if you don't yet understand everything that's going on at first.
-The main point is that you get to see how **code is just text**.
+This tutorial is meant to be an easy Python project for beginners, so don't worry if you don't understand everything at first.
+The main point is to see how **code is just text**.
 Now let's go build and run your first interactive Python project!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAOOILNwI5M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>